Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Certifications/Databases in Practice.md

 - Creating and using DynamoDB tables
 - Choosing between relational and NoSQL databases
 - Connecting to databases from applications
-- Basic backup and restore options Now I can pick and build the right database for any project.
+- Basic backup and restore options

+Now I can pick and build the right database for any project!

 ---
 Contact: